tsipkens/nrc-mask-data/README.md

 ## SD22

 This dataset contains data for an article discussing the difference between PFE testing using a polydisperse NaCl or monodisperse PSL challenge aerosol.
+This is an important dataset in showing the equivalent levels of PFE between the two test methods.

 <img src="sd22/docs/02_nacl_psl.jpg/" style="width:500px;">